Menu

 But this will last only for a session.

-It’s different with manuals.
+It’s different when it comes to manuals.
 It might take a few more sessions to be fully comfortable with them again.

 But when you get comfortable, it’s all much easier.